TensorFloat-32: Format

-The total 19-bit format fits within a double word (32 bits), and while it lacks precision compared with a normal 32-bit IEEE 754 floating-point number, provides much faster computation, up to 8 times on a A100 (compared to a V100 using FP32).
+The 19-significant-bit format fits within a double word (32 bits), and while it lacks precision compared with a normal 32-bit IEEE 754 floating-point number, it provides much faster computation, up to 8 times on a A100 (compared to a V100 using FP32).

+Stored in the same space as FP32, it is not a distinct storage format, but a specification for reduced-precision FP32 multiply–accumulate operations.
+FP32 inputs are rounded to TF32, multiplied to produce a 21-bit product (including the implicit msbit, this is an 11×11→22-bit multiply), and summed into a standard FP32 accumulator.